Syndromic Surveillance & Meaningful Use

 The key components of the NSSP include:

-- Building health monitoring infrastructure and workforce capacity where needed at the state, local, tribal, and territorial levels
+- Enhancing health monitoring infrastructure and workforce capacity at the state, local and territorial levels

-- Facilitating the interchange of information that can be used to coordinate responses and monitor health-related outcomes routinely and during an event
+- Facilitating the interchange of information to coordinate responses and monitor health-related outcomes routinely and during an event

-- Expanding the utility of BioSense data to multi-use (and all-hazard) beyond early event detection and to contribute information for public health situational awareness, routine public health practice and improved health outcomes and public health
+- Expanding the utility of NSSP data beyond early event detection to use in all-hazard and to contribute information for public health situational awareness, routine public health practice and improved health outcomes and public health

 - Increasing local and state jurisdictions participation in NSSP